ocaml/dune/HACKING.md

 tree.
 This is used to automatically generate the `<package>.opam` files for all Jane Street packages.

-To implement this, the build rules are described using a build functor, which is defined in [src/dune/build.mli](src/dune/build.mli).
+To implement this, the build rules are described using a build data type, which is defined in [src/dune/build.mli](src/dune/build.mli).
 In the end it makes the development of the internal rules of Dune very composable and quite pleasant.